May 22nd 2018

 The Makeup Maniac

 The ultimate hangover beauty solutions, in easily digestible list form.
-The following also work well for tiredness, illness and general busy-ness…
+The following also work well for fatigue, illness and general busy-ness…

 Wash it away